WHO WE ARE

 Board Member

 David is a senior manager at the National Wildlife Federation and president of Foresight, LLC.
 He has more than two decades of professional natural resources and environment experience in Washington, D.C.
 David has advised an eclectic mix of clients, including local and national environmental groups, wood products companies, and state government.
 A native of Central Oregon, David knows the high desert well.
 Some of his early experiences were hunting mule deer in the Owyhee canyonlands and pronghorn in the Trout Creek Mountains.
 David started in D.C. as a staffer to Rep. Peter DeFazio, a long-time senior member of the Natural Resources committee.
-After Capitol Hill, he spent 10 years with the Pew Charitable Trusts lobbying on behalf of dozens of wilderness campaigns, including Oregon’s Badlands and Spring Basin, and helped found the Oregon Desert Land Trust.
+After Capitol Hill, he spent 10 years with the Pew Charitable Trusts lobbying on behalf of dozens of wilderness campaigns, including Oregon’s Badlands and Spring Basin, and helped found ODLT.

 Tim Green